wp-plugins/decategorizer/readme.txt

 	(Note: replace YOUR-CATEGORY-BASE in target URL with your category base text.
 If you're using the default option, "category", then put that instead (without quotes).)

+	!
+			IMPORTANT: All redirections are

+			Type: Simple Redirection

+			Method: Pass-through

+			(Added on July 2nd 2008 at 6:07PM)
+	!

 	1. Source URL:
 		/([12][09][012789][0-9][-].*|(?![12][09][012789][0-9].*))/(.*)/(.*)/page/(.*)/